 These moist pumpkin crumb muffins are made with cinnamon, applesauce and pumpkin spice.
-Bonus points for a mouthwatering (and slightly addictive) crumb topping .
+Bonus points for the mouthwatering (and slightly addictive) crumble topping .
 They are the perfect grab-n-go snack!

 Pumpkin muffins with a crumble topping are everything you’re looking for in your anticipation for all things pumpkin spice this fall.
-The buttery, pumpkin-y and brown sugary topping is SO GOOD.
-No judgement here if you find yourself eating it by the spoonful!
+The buttery, pumpkin-y and brown sugary topping is SO GOOD and reminds me of my favorite pumpkin coffee cake.

 The combination of pumpkin puree, pumpkin spice, cinnamon and applesauce is everything you want to get you through the colder temperatures.
 The aroma of these gems baking in the oven is reason enough to make them, but the slow release of the steam as you break off your first piece is the stuff dreams are made of.

-Make a double batch and freeze for later and use any leftover crumble to sprinkle over yogurt or oatmeal.
-Add some oats to the crumb topping and you’ve got yourself pumpkin streusel muffins.
+Make a double batch and freeze for later and use any leftover crumble to sprinkle over these easy snickerdoodle muffins, yogurt or oatmeal.
+Feel free to use a streusel topping instead to turn these into pumpkin streusel muffins.

 - Prep.
-Preheat oven and line a muffin pan or spray with non stick spray.
+Preheat the oven and line a muffin pan or spray with nonstick spray.

 - Stir in wet ingredients.
-Add pumpkin puree, oil, eggs and vanilla and stir until combined.
+Add pumpkin puree, oil, apple sauce, eggs, and vanilla and stir until combined.
 Do not overmix – this will help keep your muffins nice and fluffy.

 - Fill muffin tin.
 Using a cookie or ice cream scoop, fill the muffin liners part way full, with the batter.

 - Make topping.
 Combine the flour, brown sugar, pumpkin spice and butter in a bowl.
-Use a pastry cutter, forks, cut the butter.
+Cut the butter.
 Mix (you can even use your fingers!) until it has formed crumbs and spread evenly overtop the muffins.